KorayGocmen/gravitational/readme.md

 * [Scheduler Details](scheduler/scheduler.md)
 * All config parameters are specified in the config.toml file
 * When a worker registers, a UUID is assigned to the worker and worker details are kept in a map.
+  * This model use an in-memory model. however a production version code might be using Redis for a persistent-model.
+  * An SQL database might also be used, however I don't see a big benefit in using an SQL database.
+The lookups are often and the data is not complex, Redis would be a fine option.
 * Starting a job on a specific worker
   * Request (pseudo):
     ```